iansnyder333/ScholarlyRecommender/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Once installed, you want to calibrate the system to your own interests.
 The easiest way to do this is using the webcalibrate.py file.
+Alternativley, you can use calibrate.py, which runs in the terminal.

 Make sure you are cd into the parent folder of the cloned repo.

 Run this in your terminal as follows:
 ```sh
 streamlit run webcalibrate.py
 ```

-After you have completed this, you can start generating papers using the main app, webapp.py Run this in your terminal as follows:
+After you have completed this, you can start generating papers using the main app, webapp.py.

+Run this in your terminal as follows:
 ```sh
 streamlit run webapp.py